platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 <!-- TODO: Could probably put a command here to launch the app in non-interactive mode -->

-Create a volume for database storage:
+Create a volume for database storage, name it `data`:

 ```bash
 fly volumes create data